DCotterill/halixia-hugo/content/ma/needs-over-wants-2060.md

 layout: static
 ---

-Learn about the importance of prioritising needs over wants
+Learn about the importance of prioritising needs over wants.

 Learn about how to prioritise your essential needs over non-essential wants for better financial well-being.